 Director of Hermannshof, the world-renowned research garden, Cassian’s role includes developing low maintenance and sustainable plant combinations using natural plant communities.

-“In my design of naturalistic landscapes, I use broad, painterly drifts of hardworking plants, so well suited to their sites that they provide year-round interest but require less maintenance than traditional mixed boarders,” says Cassian.
+“In my design of naturalistic landscape design, I use broad, painterly drifts of hardworking plants, so well suited to their sites that they provide year-round interest but require less maintenance than traditional mixed boarders,” says Cassian.
 “The dynamic mix of unique perennials and naturalistic grasses are always arranged by habitat and origin – woods, prairie, steppe, pond edge, dry meadow – which creates a kaleidoscope that is inspired by nature, without replicating it.”

 We’re in awe of this landscape designer and are constantly intrigued by his research developments.